joshuaati/joshuaati/README.md

 I'm Joshua, I am a Data Analyst in Nigeria currently pursuing knowledge in Data Engineering.
 I have a passion for Python and providing Data driven insights to businesses.

-- 🌱 I’m currently learning Data Engineering by taking courses on DataCamp and Data Engineering Zoomcamp by DataTalks.
-Everyday I get to see the awesomeness of Python
+- 🌱 I’m currently learning Data Engineering and doing a project from taking courses on DataCamp and Data Engineering Zoomcamp by DataTalks.
 - 👯 I’m looking to collaborate on projects that involve big data.
 Preferably using PySpark, AIrflow and any Cloud Services such as GCP or AWS

  ---